 The return of basketball card packs and boxes was not an instant hit.
 There are countless stories of collectors passing on these boxes at $10 per box (yes, I was one of them).
 As a whole, basketball cards were dirt cheap, just as they had been throughout the card boom of the early 1980s.
 Just a couple of years later, though, Jordan, Bird, Magic and a few other NBA stars were generating massive interest in the NBA among young adults who jumped on the affordability of basketball cards and drove prices skyward on MJ and the older Topps issues.

-These days, of course, ’86-87 Fleer packs sell for hundreds of dollars and the highest graded Jordan rookie cards bring thousands.
-There are usually at least three Jordan rookie cards in each unopened box as Fleer's distribution was usually excellent.
+These days, of course, ’86-87 Fleer packs sell for several hundred dollars and the highest graded Jordan rookie cards bring thousands.
+There are usually at least three Jordan rookie cards in each unopened box as Fleer’s distribution was usually excellent.